D-devhub/Data-pROJECT/README.md

-# Data-pROJECT - Metadata
+# Beverage Sales Dataset

 ## Overview
-This repository contains an Excel file that serves as a comprehensive dataset for inventory, purchases, sales, and related financial details.
-The data is structured into multiple sheets, each offering specific insights into the dataset's various aspects.
-This README provides a detailed description of each sheet and its contents.
+This repository contains a synthesized dataset derived from *Heritage Spirits* retail operations.
+The data provides insights into inventory management, purchases, and sales activities, structured into multiple sheets for ease of analysis and exploration.

 ---